What are the benefits of being an Alaska Tribal Spectrum member?

 3. There are no costs or fees to be an ATS member.

 Unless there are matching requirements for a particular grant opportunity, there is no cost for the opportunity to receive infrastructure, installation funding and ongoing revenue for your community when ATS is successful in raising funds.
 As an ATS member, you will be part of a large statewide Tribal consortium that is seeking success for all members.
 We are all stronger and can do so much more together.

 4. Your community will be offered the chance to earn additional revenue.

-	5. ATS will apply for many grants to provide significant broadband middle and last mile funding for your community.
+5. ATS will continually apply for grants for its members to provide broadband for their communities.